sambarrows/minimal-mistakes/_posts/2017-03-25-greatschools_web.md

 ## Bayesian Model

 We use a hierarchical Bayesian multinomial logit regression model to examine the relationship between multiple explanatory variables and the topics discussed in a review.
-Since multinomial logit estimate procedures typically require the independent variable to be categorical, we customize a procedure based on functions in the  RR  package  bayesmbayesm .
+Since multinomial logit estimate procedures typically require the independent variable to be categorical, we customize a procedure based on functions in the R package bayesm.
 We use Metropolis algorithm to draw from the posterior distribution.

 The dependent variable is the topic discussed in a review, estimated from an LDA.
 Topics vary from 0 to 1 across a number of topics; the sum of topics for any given review is Although the variable is not multinomial, its resemblance allows us to use multinomial logit regression to estimate how topic distribution changes with independent variables.